brahmakothapalli/selenium-java-framework/README.md

 # **Selenium Automation Framework**

-This is a robust and scalabel automation framework for web apps.
+This repository contains a robust and scalabel automation framework for automating your web apps.
 This framework based on POM design approach.

 ## **Dependencies**